Grilled stuffed mushrooms make the perfect appetizer for any occasion.

 The following recipe is perfect as an appetizer for cocktail parties, backyard barbecues or game day tailgating soirees.
 If you haven’t the fortitude for winter grilling, these delectable hors d’oeuvres can be effortlessly prepared in a 350° oven any time of the year.
-To prepare, you will need the following:

 - 2 pounds White Button Mushrooms or Baby Bellas

 - 1 pound Italian Sausage (or make your own by mixing ground pork and Croix Valley Italian Barbecue Booster).

 - 2 cups Stuffing Mix (prepared according to box directions)

 - ½ cup Croix Valley Garlic ‘n Herb Sauce & Marinade